 For more international and national sports discussion, tune in to URN Sport every Tuesday from 6-7pm.

 Ghostdudes, Sam Simon, Terry Pratchett, Mental Illness in Pop.
 Media, Fan Fiction, Metaphors in HP: The Popular Table - 15/03/1515 March 2015 - 8:09pm — The Popular Table

 Hello, and welcome to another edition of The Popular Table.

-And that's all for this week, true believers!
+And that's that!
 Previous shows can be heard at http://urn1350.net/blog/219